XR-29 Solution | Achieve XR-29 Compliance Today with Z-DOSE29

 |Interfaces with products from major OEMs: GE, Siemens, Philips & Toshiba||Fast& Flexible Implementation|

-In addition to providing the NEMA XR-29 compliant Radiation Structured Dose Report (RSDR), Z-DOSE29 includes a user freindly reports and charts.
+In addition to providing the NEMA XR-29 solution that is includes compliant Radiation Structured Dose Report (RSDR), Z-DOSE29 includes a user freindly reports and charts.
 Directors and administrators can review this live data from the comfort of their computers.
 Up-to-date information to compare dose values by patient, by physician, by protocol, by technologist or even by scanner type on their network.
 This is valuable information that can help the healthcare provider make informative decisions about dose values and exposure.
 Click on the thumbnail images below to enlarge.

 What are the four attributes of the NEMA XR-29 standard?